by Louise Quick

 About the Author:

-Louise Quick is an experienced multimedia journalist, content writer, and proud history nerd.
+Louise Quick is an experienced content producer and proud history nerd.

 She completed her Public History MA from Royal Holloway, University of London, in 2018.
 Her MA project featured a YouTube cookery series, recreating Edwardian vegetarian recipes in a bid to highlight the little-known fact that many of Britain’s Suffrage campaigners were vegetarians.
 The project was called ‘Suffrage Eats’, (a pun she is far too proud off).